gkgange/lazycbs/README.md

      The single-agent pathfinder for Lazy CBS is built on a modified version of ECBS.
 Source is available as a tarball under Downloads.

-     Building ECBS requires the Boost program options and graph libraries.
+   Lazy CBS also requires the Boost program options library.

 ## Building:
   + First, build `libgeas.a` and `libecbs.a` from their respective code bases.